 The probate file contained a rare gift: a handwritten note from Leanna.
 It noted that she was at Hampton Institute getting her teacher’s certificate:

 Verbee’s illness, death and funeral were noted in the Afro-American newspaper.
 Leanna was remembering him two years later:

-Since Leanna was living in Kent County in 1920, I decided to take a look at her next marriage and sure enough, she is in the household with 2nd husband Clarence H. Hackett in the same small town of Galena in 1930 (listed as wife “Annie”) and 1940:
+Since Leanna lived in Kent County in 1920, I decided to look at her next marriage.
+I found her in the household with 2nd husband Clarence H. Hackett in the same small town of Galena in 1930 (listed as wife “Annie”) and 1940: